oneananda/AWS_Operations/Learning/008 AWS API Gateway/README.md

 **API Lifecycle Management:**

-API Gateway includes built-in tools for managing the lifecycle of your APIs, such as versioning, staging environments (like dev, test, prod), and stage-level settings.
+API Gateway includes built-in tools for managing the lifecycle of the APIs, such as versioning, staging environments (like dev, test, prod), and stage-level settings.

+**Canary Deployments:**

+API Gateway supports canary deployments, allowing to deploy new API versions to a small subset of users for testing purposes before rolling it out fully.

 ---